Sciss/HistoricalCode/Citarj2017Code/README.md

     sbt 'run -o test.png src'

 This creates a tableau of tree-maps from the source code in directory `src` and writes the result to file `test.png`.

+Add `--width <pixel-width>` to set the output image's width; the height is always automatically determined.